giellalt/giellalt.github.io/infra/infraremake/TestScriptsInTheNewInfra.md

   reflect the fst being tested;
 * the fst specifier in the yaml file name (see the docu linked to above) **must** be specified in the shell script.
-* the *location* of the yaml testing *shell script* is crucial - it must be located in a directory within `test/` parallell to the directory where the fst being tested is located.
-That is, if the fst file(s) you want to test is located in `$GTLANG/tools/mt/apertium/`, then the shell script for running the yaml tests **must** be located in `$GTLANG/test/tools/mt/apertium/`.
-The yaml files themselves can be in another directory, in which case that directory must be specified in the shell script.
-The default is that the yaml files are in the same dir as the shell script for running the yaml tests.

 ## Adding yaml tests for a new fst class